vikasdhiman0635/one_of_the_biggest_project_in_my_life/README.md

     Smart city website database is not live.

 today 27/08/2020 I have updateed on it <br>
-              I have added a new chat function in this site. <br>
+&nbsp&nbsp&nbsp&nbsp&nbspI have added a new chat function in this site. <br>
               In this chat function you can ask any query regarding this site. <br>
               This chat helps us to understand the website.<br>